The all-instrumental second album showcases Steve doing what he does best (stringing), and not what he doesn’t (singing).

 All songs written by Steve Howe unless noted. (*The US version credits A4 to Howe, not Janacek.)

-Cover painting by Roger Dean.
+Cover painting by Roger Dean (which was edited on later releases to remove the dead body floating in the pool).
 Cover designed by Magnetic Storm Ltd. Photography by Miki Slingsby, Bart Nagel.